BrickBot/BrickBot.github.io/README.md

     - Includes its own version of firmware for the RCX
   + [BricxCC](https://github.com/BrickBot/BricxCC/)
     - An IDE for the Lego MindStorms RCX, as well as the NXT, EV3, and HiTechnic SuperPro
-    - Project not yet forked, as there have been occasional updates to support newer devices, but it can be forked if there is interest
   + [MacNQC](https://github.com/BrickBot/MacNQC)
     - A stand-alone version of the NQC compiler for the Macintosh OS
   + [Interactive C](https://web.archive.org/web/20171101054739/http://www.kipr.org/products/interactive-c) <sup>↗</sup>
-    - A program which uses a modified version of ANSI C with several libraries and features that allow hobbyists to program small robotics platforms.
+    - Uses a modified version of ANSI C with several libraries and features that allow hobbyists to program small robotics platforms
     - Able to compile on the fly (c.f.
 [Wikipedia](https://en.wikipedia.org/wiki/Interactive_C))
   + [PRO-BOT](http://mapageweb.umontreal.ca/cousined/lego/4-RCX/PRO-BOT/) <sup>↗</sup>  **_Tethered Only; No Stand-Alone Capabilities_**
     - A program editor for the Lego MindStorms RCX programmable brick aimed at keeping a constant link between the PC and the brick
+    - Bundles Phantom.dll with the installer
 * **Iconic/Visual Programming**
   + [VisualNQC](https://github.com/BrickBot/VisualNQC)
     - An iconic language tool for the Lego MindStorms RCX, which generates NQC code.